 An internet connection is central to how a Chromebook functions.
 Nearly all its apps and services are online.
 There are a few exceptions to this, with Google’s own Document and Spreadsheet apps capable of working offline and then seamlessly synching any work you’ve done to the cloud once you’re back on Wi-Fi.

 This simplicity allows Chromebooks to use less powerful hardware than many Windows laptops, without it affecting the overall performance.

 One of the most notable benefits of such modest accoutrements is that prices for Chromebooks tend to be below £300, with many selling for nearer £200.
 But some newer models are more expensive as they have touchscreens, more storage and other features.

 Chromebooks have come a long way since they launched.
-The range of screen sizes now spans 10-14in and not only are there certain models with touchscreens, but some have hinges that allow the screen to fold right back flat against the underside so you can use it like a tablet.
+The range of screen sizes now spans 10-16in and not only are there certain models with touchscreens, but some have hinges that allow the screen to fold right back flat against the underside so you can use it like a tablet.

 For most people who just want a laptop-style computer for browsing the internet, creating documents and spreadsheets, streaming videos or giving to the kids as an inexpensive, virus-free homework device, an inexpensive Chromebook is an excellent choice.